-Whether you maintain your lawn yourself or hire someone to do it for you, it's important to know when to do what at which time of year.
-Winter is a time of resting the land, spring is new growth, summer is stasis, and fall is preparation for winter.
+Whether you maintain your lawn yourself or hire someone to do it for you, it's important to know what to do at each time of year.
+Winter is a time of resting the land, spring is new growth of grass, summer is stasis, and fall is the time to prepare for winter.

 In Massachusetts, winter is harsh.
 In California, winter is mild.
 Fall's tasks in both places are the same; the main difference is when in fall you do them.
-In areas where winter brings snow, you'll start the tasks that follow early in fall.
-In warmer climes, like California, you can wait awhile.
+In areas where winter brings snow, you'll start the following tasks early in the fall.
+In warmer climates, like California, you start later in fall.

 Discovering the Need for Lawn Maintenance

 For a long time, I didn't know how to maintain a lawn.
-I was never allowed to learn when young because I had so many brothers that the outside work was their job.
+I was never allowed to learn when young because I had so many brothers and the outside work was their job.

-Hence, when I first moved to my little house in Roseburg, Oregon in my twenties, it didn't occur to me that I would have to take care of the lawn.
-My neighbors brought it to my attention when the grass grew knee high and I hadn't cut it.
-I didn't do anything about it then - didn't know how.
+Hence, when I first moved to my little house in Roseburg, Oregon, in my late twenties, it didn't occur to me that I would have to take care of the lawn.
+My neighbors brought it to my attention when the grass grew knee-high and I hadn't cut it.
+I didn't do anything about it then, either—I didn't know how to.

 The embarrassment of that experience changed my life.
-I immediately signed up for an auto mechanics class at a two year college nearby, and promised myself to learn everything I could to maintain my own home.
+I immediately signed up for an auto mechanics class at a two-year college nearby and promised myself to learn everything I could about how to maintain my home.

 Learning How Not to Maintain a Lawn

-Meanwhile, I had started a HOA landscape committee with some of the other residents as volunteers.
-Together we catalogued what needed to be done and broke it up into seasonal tasks.
+Meanwhile, I had started an HOA landscape committee with some of the other residents.
+Together we cataloged what needed to be done and broke it up into seasonal tasks.
 What the landscaper didn't do, we tried to do . . . and photographed the difference.
 He was eventually fired.

-With the right choice of grasses and good lawn maintenance, your lawns should look nice year round (except when covered with snow).
-These seven tasks are the most important ones to carry out in fall:
+With the right choice of grasses and good lawn maintenance, your lawns should look nice year-round (except when covered with snow).
+These seven tasks are the most important ones to carry out in the fall:

 - Shorten the height at which you mow.